Table of contents

 'Human Papillomavirus/ Genital Warts and Herpes'

-- Genital HPV infections are contracted through skin to skin contact in the genital area, anal sex, and sexual intercourse.
-Some HPV infections that arise in oral or upper respiratory lesions are acquired through sex orally.
+- Genital HPV infections are contracted through skin-to-skin contact in the genital area, anal sex, and sexual intercourse.
+Some HPV infections that arise in oral or upper respiratory lesions are acquired through oral sex.

-- HPV appears when the virus comes into the body by way of a cut or abrasion on the skin.
+- HPV appears when the virus enters the body through a cut or abrasion on the skin.
+This highlights the importance of maintaining skin integrity and being cautious about potential exposure.

-- If you are pregnant and have contracted the HPV virus with the genital warts, it may complicate the pregnancy by the warts increasing in size (which would make it hard for the baby to come through the birth canal) and multiplying in numbers.
+- If you are pregnant and have contracted the HPV virus with genital warts, it may complicate the pregnancy by the warts increasing in size, which would make it hard for the baby to come through the birth canal, and multiplying in numbers.

-In a lot of the HPV cases the immune system attacks the virus before the warts have time to develops.
-If the warts do appear they can appear in different forms and sizes according to the type of HPV you have.
+- In many HPV cases, the immune system attacks the virus before the warts have time to develop.
+If the warts do appear, they can appear in different forms and sizes according to the type of HPV you have.

 Keep in mind: